snok/django-auth-adfs/docs/configuration.rst

 ----------
 Default: ``/adfs/oauth2/token``

-This is the path to the token page off your ADFS server.
-The authentication backand will try to fetch the access token by submitting the authorization code to this page.
+This is the path to the token page of your ADFS server.
+The authentication backend will try to fetch the access token by submitting the authorization code to this page.

 USERNAME_CLAIM